 You can synchronize the systems for the first time or you can do it later.
-You can also choose to skip this step and sync selected stories instead.
-For more information about syncing a specific story, see ‘Sync a Single Story’ section below.
+You can also choose to skip this step and sync selected items instead.
+For more information about syncing a specific item, see ‘Sync a Single Item’ section below.

 Note: you can always return to this step by clicking Push button:

 First time sync between Craft.io and GitHub

-You can sync stories by selected repositories, or all repositories at once.
+You can sync by selected repositories, or all repositories at once.

-Note: On the first sync the GitHub project is synced into Craft.io product.
+Note: On the first sync the GitHub project is synced into your Craft.io Workspace.
 The import is performed once.
 To enable automatic updates from GitHub to Craft.io, you will need to set up a webhook in GitHub.
 For more information see section “Syncing GitHub Back to Craft.io” below.

-Select the parts of your product in Craft.io that you want to push to GitHub.
+Select the parts of your Workspace in Craft.io that you want to push to GitHub.
 The following options are available:

 Note: Pushing your project, or part of it, may take a long time to complete.
 Please wait until the data has been transferred.

-Note: All GitHub issues are created in Craft.io under the GitHub Theme feature, ordered by their Epics.
-You can move them to different features across Craft.io using drag and drop in the Editor, or by bulk action in the Search and Filter tool.
+Note: All GitHub issues are created in Craft.io under the GitHub Theme feature.
+You can move them to different Products across Craft.io using drag and drop in the Editor, or by bulk action in the Search and Filter tool.
 For more about Search and Filtering, look Here